We calculate our ecological footprint

 Knowing the ecological footprint of our bed linen makes it possible to make the right choice in a conscious way.

-How can we calculate this ?
+2. How can we calculate the footprint of our products ?

 In order to communicate this as clearly as possible, we have teamed up with a leading external partner in environmental impact communication who, thanks to the information and measurement collections that were carried out during the first 3 years, has put in place a simple way to calculate the ecological footprint of our bed linen.
 It is therefore now possible for us to show in all transparency our impacts based on a life cycle inventory (LCI) of our products from organic cotton fields to our warehouse.
 For the moment, we cannot yet base ourselves on a complete life cycle assessment because the major actors and authors of the studies on this subject cannot yet agree on a common way of calculating the end-of-life impacts of products and their possible disposal.